PART 1 – INTRODUCTION: PELVIC PAIN IS A PSYCHO-PHYSICAL EVENT

-Symptoms of prostatitis that is muscle based have typically not responded to conventional medical treatment
+Symptoms of prostatitis that are muscle based have typically not responded to conventional medical treatment.

 In a recent New York Times article (see excerpt below), the usefulness of concentration as an integral part of a discussion of mindfulness is discussed.
-The ability to concentrate is not a subject that is often discussed in psychological literature on pain reduction; thus, this article is a welcome addition in the narrative of what we consider a critical issue in dealing successfully with chronic pelvic pain.
+The ability to concentrate is not a subject that is often discussed in the psychological literature

 Swiss researchers looking into brain activity in men with prostatitis, chronic pelvic pain syndrome report that in a small group of men there is a reduction in relative gray matter volume in a part of the cortex.